 - Open the page whose logs you need to collect.

-Make sure that you are seeing the red circular icon; if it’s a grey one, click on it once to turn red.
+Make sure that you are seeing the red recording icon.

 - Click on the red circular icon to stop the recording.